vseryakov/alpinejs-app/README.md

 - `index: "index"`

-  Specifies a fallback component for unrecognized paths on initial load.
+  Specifies a fallback component for unrecognized paths on initial load, it is used by `restorePath`.

 - `templates: {}`